-ContactSyncDuck is an intriguing example since its fundamental fault may be a substantial benefit to others.
+ContactSyncDuck is an intriguing example since its fundamental flaw may be a substantial benefit to others.
 When Facebook tightened restrictions on how apps use its API, ContactSyncDuck worked around the issue by requiring the user to manually set the sync.

 Unfortunately, ContactSyncDuck cannot discover your contact’s Facebook profile on its own.
 You must direct the app to each person’s profile by writing their Facebook ID in their Android contact information.
-ContactSyncDuck scans your contact lists for people with Facebook IDs and syncs their images when you tell it to.
+ContactSyncDuck scans your contact lists for people with Facebook IDs and syncs their images when you tell them to.

 This does seem like a nuisance, and utilizing ContactSyncDuck to sync hundreds of contacts with their Facebook photos will take a long time.
 It will never ask you for your Facebook login information, and it will never utilize your Facebook account to access your friend list.